xyproto/algernon/README.md

 // Serve a file that exists in the same directory as the script.
 Takes a filename. serve(string)

+// Serve a Pongo2 template file, with an optional table with template key/values. serve2(string[, table)

 // Return the rendered contents of a file that exists in the same directory as the script.
 Takes a filename. render(string) -> string